JustEli/Coins/README.md

 # Coins
-[1.7 to 1.15!]
-Configurable coins for mob/player kills, with a withdraw system and for drop parties. https://www.spigotmc.org/resources/coins.33382/
+[1.8 to 1.15!]
+Configurable coins for killing and mining, with a withdraw system & for drop parties. https://www.spigotmc.org/resources/coins.33382/